rgambord/c99-doc/doc/sections/6/7/2/3/index.rst

 .. _9899_6.7.2.3p10:

+.. container:: snum

+   :ref:`10 <9899_6.7.2.3p10>`

-:ref:`10 <9899_6.7.2.3p10>` EXAMPLE 1 This mechanism allows declaration of a self-referential structure.
+EXAMPLE 1 This mechanism allows declaration of a self-referential structure.

 ::